The-R34per/Discord-Remote-Access-Trojan/README.md

 3. It launches a persistent PowerShell subprocess.
 4. Any message sent in the channel is treated as a PowerShell command.
 5. Output is captured and returned to Discord in chunks (max 2000 characters).
-6. Sending `shutdown` terminates the bot.
+6. Sending `shutdown` terminates the bot, and activates supervisor script.
+7. Sending `hard-shutdown` terminates all scripts completly.

 ---